williamle8300/anthem/README.md

 	aobs
 	mockup the user flow for trackSet modal 1.0
 		• filtering-by-typing
-		• highlight when 1-to-1 typed match
+		• highlight when 1-to-1 typed match, flip 'submit' button
-		• no particular ordering
+		• no particular ordering for trackSets
-		• one message for 'submit': "ADD"

 	quickest route to having trackSets
 		user flows for trackSet modal